H-0784

 Plain Language

-Chatbot providers must develop, implement, and maintain a written comprehensive data security program with administrative, technical, and physical safeguards proportionate to the volume and nature of personal data and chat logs they maintain.
-The program must be published on the provider's website.
-This is both an operational requirement (the program must actually exist and function) and a public transparency requirement (the written program must be publicly accessible).
+Chatbot providers must develop, implement, and maintain a written, comprehensive data security program with administrative, technical, and physical safeguards proportionate to the volume and sensitivity of the personal data and chat logs they hold.
+The written program must be published on the provider's website.
+This is both a governance obligation (establishing and documenting the program) and a public transparency obligation (publishing it).
+The proportionality standard means that providers handling larger volumes of sensitive data need correspondingly stronger safeguards.

 Statutory Text